 Not to mention that coloring those Christmas doodles will be so much fun.
 It’s a way to make your own personal coloring pages!!

-Doodles Are Good For Your Brain
+Its Good For Your Brain

 If you are listening to a lecture or an audiobook while you doodle, you will actually retain more of the content than if you just sat and listened.